DaDeCar/PMU-Data_Streamer/README.md

 The project meant an improvement for the customers (server’s owner) because they no longer depended on physical equipment that generates the labeled measurements.

+Program workflow:

+1. The user enters to the website and configure the requeriments for the simulated syncrophasors (amplitude, phase, frequency, rate of

+The python program generates simulated syncrophasor introducing amplitude, phase, and frequency noise, and generating a timestamp for each of its.